+Action Potential Lead/Partner Timing

+(Lead in Bold) S М L

+- ective 2.1: Work with educational institutions and industry bond in a timely manner to market needs. partners to id entify and

+IEC, WPH, School

-Action Potential Lead/Partner (Lead in Bold) Timing S М L Objective 2.1: Work with educational institutions and industry partners to identify and respond in a timely manner to market needs.
-These pathways should be created in collaboration with employers and focus on education/training requirements, competencies, capabilities, and skills.
-They should also emphasize the transferable skills that can be applied across distinct roles or IEC, WPH, School Boards, Chambers of Commerce, Business Associations, Employers 8 HED , PSEs, Employers This can inform on micro-credentials, shorter-term training programs, and higher-education learning needs.
-This requires a commitment to share aggregated key findings emerging from WPH, HED, McMaster University, Mohawk College, Redeemer University
+7 These pathways should be created in collaboration with employers and focus on education/training requirements, competencies, capabilities, and skills.
+They should also emphasize the transferable skills that can be applied across distinct roles or Boards, Chambers of Commerce, Business Associations, Employers

+8 HED , PSEs, Employers

+9 Capture employer input regarding job requirements and skills needs to best position workforce development organizations to be responsive and timely in curriculum and training program development.
+This can inform on micro-credentials, shorter-term training programs, and higher-education learning needs.
+This requires a commitment to share aggregated key findings emerging from discussions with the Hamilton Workforce Ecosystem related to skills, competencies, and upskilling needs.
+WPH, HED, McMaster University, Mohawk College, Redeemer University